FortiGate

 Article Id 214777

-Description This article discusses about the issue where local-in-policy doesn’t work as expected, forwards all traffic irrespective of the restriction.
+Description This article describes the issue where local-in-policy does not work as expected and forwards all traffic irrespective of the restriction.

 Scope FortiOS.